Michael Pakenham: Career

 Since retiring from the Diplomatic Service, Pakenham has been chairman of Pakenvest International; senior adviser to Access Industries; non-executive director of the Westminster Group; a trustee of Chevening House; and a lay member of the governing Council of King's College London (and its vice-chairman since 2009).

 Personal life

 Pakenham married Mimi Lavine (born Meta Doak) in 1980; they have two daughters.
-He also has two step-daughters, Dr Lisa Nagy of Martha's Vineyard and Lindsay Lavine Webster of Spartanburg South Carolina with 4 children Lily, Will, Liza, and Vinnie.